sjpt/webGLDebug/README.md

  *  __nocheckafter:__   checks are not carried out after each call (by default they are)

 __Gldebug.start()__ takes an options object as input, which can contain
- *  __gl:__         gl context, if not given this may be deduced from window.sk or Gldebug.gl
+ *  __gl:__         gl context, if not given this may be deduced from window.gl or Gldebug.gl
  *  __action:__     action string as above: defaults to 'logerr'
  *  __frames:__     number of frames to debug before automatic stop: defaults to Infinity.
  *  __frameOwner:__ object in which the frame counter lives: defaults to window
- *  __frameName:__  name of frame counter field within frameOwner: defaults to 'framenum' *
+ *  __frameName:__  name of frame counter field within frameOwner: defaults to 'framenum'

  It is the user program responsibility to update __frameOwner[frameName]__.
- Framecounting will depend on exactly where in the frame cycle the start call and framenum update happen.
+ Frame counting will depend on exactly where in the frame cycle the start call and framenum update happen.

 As a shortcut __Gldebug.start()__ may be called with an integer (__frames__) or a string (__action__)